Metro Atlantic Athletic Conference: NCAA tournament at-large bids

 In 2012, Iona, who was inspired by one of their all around best players Sean Armand, which had lost in the semifinals of that year's MAAC tournament, received an NCAA at-large tournament bid.
 This was the second time the conference was awarded multiple men's NCAA bids.

-After St. Peter's won the 1995 MAAC tournament, the NCAA men's basketball tournament selection committee awarded Manhattan College an at large bid.
+After St. Peter's won the 1995 MAAC tournament, the NCAA men's basketball tournament selection committee awarded Manhattan University an at large bid.
 The Jaspers proved the committee correct by defeating Oklahoma in the first round.

 The same first-round success Manhattan enjoyed in the 1995 NCAA tournament could not be matched by Iona.
 In the 2012 NCAAs, the Gaels unexpectedly relinquished a 25-point, first-half lead to the BYU Cougars, falling 78–72 in Dayton, Ohio.
 Further, Iona's offense, the highest-scoring (per game) in the nation, managed just 17 points in the second half of that upset.

 It was the largest comeback in NCAA tournament history, besting the 22-point hole the Duke Blue Devils rallied from to defeat the Maryland Terrapins in the Final Four of the 2001 NCAA tournament.